 TASH is a 501(c)(3) non-profit corporation.

-- Practices for teaching, supporting and providing services to people with disabilities are based on current, evidence-based strategies that promote high quality and full participation in all aspects of life
+- Practices for teaching, supporting and providing services to people with disabilities are evidence-based and support full participation in all aspects of life;